 But we shouldn’t stop here.
-Understanding our identity as God’s children is no end in itself.
-It is the starting point of our relationship with the Father.
+Understanding that we are God’s children is no end in itself.
+It is the starting point of our relationship with our Father in Heaven.
 And as every relationship works in two ways, a give and receive, this is the case also in our relationship with God.

 So what is it that we give, what is our contribution to that Father-child relationship?
 What does God, our Father, expect from us?
 He certainly does not need our protection or provision, our approval, help or advice (although he appreciates us sharing our thoughts with him!).

 Our role model who teaches us how a child of God should relate to the Father is Jesus, God the Son: “For those God foreknew he also predestined to be conformed to the image of his Son, that he might be the firstborn among many brothers and sisters.”
-Romans 8:29
+(Romans 8:29, NIV)

 Jesus our role model